-Effective September 1, 2011, dams that are located on private property, have a maximum impoundment capacity of less than 500 ac-ft, classified as low or significant hazard, located in a county with a population of less than 215,000 (as per 2010 census), and not located within the corporate limits of a municipality are exempt from safety requirements.
+Effective September 1, 2013, dams that are located on private property, have a maximum impoundment capacity of less than 500 ac-ft, classified as low or significant hazard, located in a county with a population of less than 350,000 (as per 2010 census), and not located within the corporate limits of a municipality are exempt from safety requirements.
 Dam owners will still have to comply with maintenance and operation requirements.
-These exemption provisions expire August 31, 2015.
+There is no exemption expiration date.
 You can view a map based on county population criteria at the following link: Exempt County Map

 Emergency Action Plans

 In accordance with Title 30 Texas Administrative Code (TAC) Chapter 299, Dams and Reservoirs, §299.61(b), owners of significant and high hazard dams were required to submit an Emergency Action Plan, which may be a draft version, to the executive director for review by January 1, 2011.
 If you have any questions about the preparation and submittal of EAPs, please contact the Dam Safety Section at (512) 239-0326 for assistance.